 Questions for Terry;

-- If I want to do Local Business schema on my site/page, should I copy a competitors and reverse engineer it?
+- If I want to do Local Business schema on my site/page, should I copy a competitor and reverse engineer it?
 Or should I use an online schema generator tool to create this?
 Or a plugin?
 Where do I start?

 - When I look at schema on other sites I see URLs input with hashtags on the domain like #org and #contact.
 Do these URLS have to actually work, or do you just put the hashtags in the schema and leave it?